Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors: Additional implementation and computational settings

 \subsection{Charge neutrality}

 In assessing charge neutrality, a compound was considered neutral if the sum of the oxidation numbers for the atoms at each site equaled zero.
-For example, $\mathrm{Fe_3O_4}$ is electrically neutral because the configuration $[\mathrm{Fe,Fe,Fe,O,O,O,O}]$ can assume oxidation numbers of $[+2,+3,+3,-2,-2,-2,-2]$ that sum to zero.
-Previous study~\cite{xiecrystal} employed SMACT\cite{Davies2019} to assess charge neutrality; however, SMACT includes some oxidation numbers, like the +7 state of chlorine, which are extremely exceptional and potentially less reliable.
-We restricted our analysis to commonly occurring oxidation numbers, selecting those found at the intersection of SMACT and PyMatGen.
-A list of the elements and their corresponding oxidation numbers employed in this study is shown in Table~\ref{table:ox_state1}, Table~\ref{table:ox_state2}, and Table~\ref{table:ox_state3}.
+For example, $\mathrm{Fe_3O_4}$ is electrically neutral because the configuration $[\mathrm{Fe, Fe, Fe, O, O, O, O}]$ can assume oxidation numbers of $[+2,+3,+3,-2,-2,-2,-2]$ that sum to zero.
+A previous study~\cite{xiecrystal} employed SMACT~\cite{Davies2019} to assess charge neutrality.
+However, SMACT includes some rare oxidation numbers, such as the +7 state of chlorine, which may be less reliable for our purposes.
+We restricted our analysis to commonly occurring oxidation numbers, selecting those found at the intersection of SMACT and pymatgen.
+A list of the elements and their corresponding oxidation numbers employed in this study is shown in Table~\ref{table__ox_state1}, Table~\ref{table__ox_state2}, and Table~\ref{table__ox_state3}.
 In these tables, the 'SMACT' indicates oxidation numbers from \verb|smact.Element|.
 The 'icsd' and 'common' indicate oxidation numbers from \verb|icsd_oxidation_state| and \verb|common_oxidation_states| in \verb|pymatgen.core.periodic_table.Element|, respectively.
 'Ours' represents the oxidation numbers we used in this paper.